 Tile Laying and (Polyominoes) Games

 I really enjoy this type of game, I need more games with tetris tiles (aka polyominoes) though and therefore backed the Planet Unknown a while back.
 My current favorite seems to be brain burning Calico which can easily be played as a solo game.
-All of these play quite relaxed though (with the exception of Isle of Skye).
+All of these play quite relaxed though.
 Even though there is currently no polyominoes game in here these are the same category for me.

-A fairly old genre of small games that got a revival since 2018.
+A sub category (for the most part of Dice games), this is also fairly old genre of small games that got a revival since 2018.
 If this was computer games we’d call them Yatzee-likes instead.
 I also have Troyes Dice as part of an order that got delayed….
 I also play the apps for the Ganz schön Clever series a lot.
 My favorite by far is Railroad Ink.

 Auction and Bidding Games

 For the longest time, I avoided games that feature auctions and then I encountered the app for the Knizia game Ra.
 It didn’t take long for me to find a copy even though it is long out of print.
 For now this group remains small.
-But Modern Art is another Knizia auction I’ve been eye-ing for a while now if only because the cards feature… modern art (but there are different versions of the game with different featured artists and I have yet to see one where I like all of the artists)
+These games are usually quick and create ephemeral economies of values specific to each instance of play.

 Games for Groups

 Games I get out when the group is a bit larger or we just want to play without having to think too much about the game.
 These games should accommodate at least 6 people, should be easy to teach and easy to play.